-- 11. Indicate the ways in which you assess student learning of the course (or course outcome).
+Indicate the ways in which you assess student learning of the course (or course outcome).
 Check all that apply:

+- Authentic assessment

+- Community action project

+- Documentary

+- Exhibit

 - Final exam

-- Quiz or midterm

 - Paper, essay or written assignment

+- Performance

+- Portfolio

+- Presentation or oral assignment

 - Problem set

 - Project

-- Portfolio
+- Quiz or midterm

 - Reflection

-- Presentation or oral assignment
+- Service learning project plan

 - Skill demonstration

-- Performance

-- Authentic assessment

-- Other (please specify) (text entry)
+- Other (please specify)

+Alternatively:

-- 12. How do you assess student learning in the course (or of this course outcome)? (text entry)
+How do you assess student learning in the course (or of this course outcome)? (text entry)